 The market for HCI – as well as SAN and NAS – is in flux, making the decision point of which one to choose more complicated.

-According to Kurt Kuckein, senior director of marketing at Data Direct Networks, the lines between HCI and SAN/NAS will always be blurred and a lot of the decision-making process will come down to personal preference.
+According to Peter Smith, senior senior systems engineer at Tintri by DDN, the lines between HCI and SAN/NAS will always be blurred and a lot of the decision-making process will come down to personal preference.

-Mercina of Park Place Technologies says that some suppliers are disaggregating HCI, so compute and storage can be scaled independently.
+Park Place Technologies’ Mercina says some suppliers are disaggregating HCI, so compute and storage can be scaled independently.

 “In this case, a storage node has CPU and enough memory to move data, and a compute node only has enough storage capacity to support local workloads.
 The nodes still function as HCI ‘building blocks’, but when scaling, one can add storage nodes and/or compute nodes as required.
 This form of HCI is more complex to deploy,” he says.